Manan-Joshi750/Manan-Joshi750/README.md

 # Hi there, I'm Manan Joshi! 👋

 💡 **IT Enthusiast | Problem Solver | Web Developer**
-🔢 Passionate about **DSA and C++**, combining strong problem-solving skills with a deep understanding of mathematical concepts and algorithmic thinking for optimal solutions.
+🔢 Focused on **DSA and C++**, combining problem-solving skills with a deep understanding of mathematical concepts and algorithmic thinking for optimal solutions.
 🧑‍💻 Passionate about **OOP & MERN Stack Development**, currently exploring **Next.js** for scalable applications.

 ---